awmartin/yuzu/docs/Reference.md

 * `_gallery.haml`
     Partial that renders a gallery of images.
 Optional.

-These are automatically generated with the `create` command when creating a new wren project from scratch.
+These are automatically generated with the `create` command when creating a new yuzu project from scratch.
 Partials and auto-generated templates have a leading underscore as part of their name.
 Your custom templates don't have to have this.